-- -- Describe any variations based on the age of the children in care - There is a separate set of regulations for infants and toddlers to address specific needs as related to their care.
-They are addressed in the regulations above. - -- Describe if relatives are exempt from this requirement Relatives are exempt from licensing regulations. - 6.
-Prevention of shaken baby syndrome, abusive head trauma, and child maltreatment -- Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)
+There is a separate set of regulations for infants and toddlers to address specific needs as related to their care.
+They are addressed in the regulations above.

+Relatives are exempt from licensing regulations.

+6. Prevention of shaken baby syndrome, abusive head trauma, and child maltreatment -- Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)